Frequently Asked Questions

 A1: In order to transfer from Narita Airport to Haneda Airport, you would need to exit the airport, so you would, in fact, require a transit visa.

-Q8: Can I enter Japan as a visitor without a visa, and then apply for a work visa while in Japan?
+Q7: Can I enter Japan as a visitor without a visa, and then apply for a work visa while in Japan?
 Or, can I change my status of residence while I am in Japan?

 A: No. A visa cannot be acquired after arriving in Japan.
 According to the Immigration Control and Refugee Recognition Act, an application for the change of status from a temporary visitor to another status will only be accepted under extraordinary circumstances.
 (Should extraordinary circumstances happen while you are in Japan, please contact the nearest branch of the Immigration Bureau of Japan as soon as possible.)

 * A visa is a recommendation, made by an embassy or consulate of Japan, that a foreigner should be allowed to enter Japan.
-When an immigration officer completes an examination for landing and grants landing permission at the port of entry, he/she will issue a permission to land.
-Once this Landing Permission Stamp has been affixed to the foreigner’s passport, the visa (obtained before departure) becomes irrelevant (except in the case of multiple-entry visas.)
+When an immigration officer completes an examination for landing and grants landing permission at the port of entry, they will issue a permission to land.
+Once this Landing Permission Stamp has been affixed to the foreigner’s passport, the visa (obtained before departure) becomes irrelevant (except in the case of multiple-entry visas).

-Q9: I received a visa to work as a professor in Japan for three years, but the "Date of Expiry" on the visa is only three months from the "Date of Issue."
+Q8: I received a visa to work as a professor in Japan for three years, but the "Date of Expiry" on the visa is only three months from the "Date of Issue."
 Can I still remain in Japan for 3 years?

-A: While it is necessary to enter Japan before the "Date of Expiry" indicated on the visa, once a permission to land has been granted the visa becomes irrelevant and a Resident’s Card (zairyū kādo) for the category “Professor, 3 years” will be issued; this allows you to remain 3 years in Japan from the date the landing permission was granted.
-Be aware, however, that the expiration date on a Certificate of Eligibility (3 months from the date of issue) trumps the "Date of Expiry" of a visa.
+Once a permission to land has been granted the visa becomes irrelevant and a Resident’s Card (zairyū kādo) for the category “Professor, 3 years” will be issued; this allows you to remain 3 years in Japan from the date the landing permission was granted.

-Q10: I am currently working in Japan on a 5-year "intra-company transferee" visa, but I temporarily returned to Canada without obtaining a re-entry permit.
+Q9: I am currently working in Japan on a 5-year "intra-company transferee" visa, but I temporarily returned to Canada without obtaining a re-entry permit.
 Can I obtain a re-entry permit from the Consulate or Embassy of Japan in Canada?

 A: No. A re-entry permit is only issued by an immigration office upon application within Japan, meaning that you cannot apply at a diplomatic mission abroad.
 If you left Japan without obtaining a re-entry permit or a special re-entry permit, you have already lost your status of residence; should you wish to return to Japan, please apply for a new Certificate of Eligibility, and then re-apply for a visa.

-Q12: I am a Canadian citizen who would like to apply for a Working Holiday Visa, but I am over the age limit (30 years old).
+Q10: I am a Canadian citizen who would like to apply for a Working Holiday Visa, but I am over the age limit (30 years old).
 Can an exception be made to the age limit?

 A: No exceptions can be made to the eligibility criteria.
 If you meet the criteria, you could apply for a Work Visa, so please contact the Immigration Bureau of Japan.

-Q13: I went to Japan with a Working Holiday Visa, but came back to Canada within a few months.
+Q11: I went to Japan with a Working Holiday Visa, but came back to Canada within a few months.
 Can I re-apply for a Working Holiday Visa?

-Q14: I am a French citizen currently studying in a Canadian university.
+Q12: I am a French citizen currently studying in a Canadian university.
 Can I apply for a Working Holiday Visa for French citizens, while in Canada?

 A: No. You can apply for a Working Holiday Visa only at an Embassy or Consulate General of Japan in your home country.

-Q15: I was born in Canada and have dual citizenship, Canadian and Japanese.
+Q13: I was born in Canada and have dual citizenship, Canadian and Japanese.
 When I enter Japan, which passport should I use?

 A1: According to the Immigration Control and Refugee Recognition Act, Japanese citizens are required to use their Japanese passport to enter Japan.